Skip to main content

 get_ui_wf_property(<variable>, <property>, <index>)

-Returns the values of different properties pertaining to the waveform widget
+Returns the values of different properties pertaining to the ui_waveform widget.

 <variable>